-A garage is a place where many folks store junk and other items from their house that are not regularly used.
-All that junk can be used to create a warm, secure mouse nest!
+A garage is where many folks store junk and other items from their house that are not regularly used.
+Mice can use all that junk to create a warm, secure mouse nest!
 Also, as your garage offers mice some protection against predators, they will happily set up a home in there, assuming they can get into it.
 We have already detailed ways to keep mice out of your garage, but what if they are already there?
-If that is the case, then you will need to know how to get rid of mice in the garage.
-In this post, we are going to give you the best way to get rid of mice in the garage, which is the following 9 step guide…
+If that is the case, you will need to know how to get rid of mice in the garage.
+In this post, we will give you the best way to get rid of mice in the garage, which is the following 9 step guide…

 What you will learn in this post: